fernandolins89/fernandolins89/README.md

 ### Hi there, I'm Fernando Lins 👋

--
-- 🌱 I’m currently learning HTML, CSS and JavaScript.
+- 🌱 I’m studyng development systems in Estácio de Sá
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...